 nothing else happened while Jesus tread the earth, and the things that did

-happen no one was able to talk about them in terms of time.
+happen no one could discuss in terms of time.
 No one has ever

 heard the expression, “eight years after birth” or “five years before